foliojs/pdfkit/docs/text.md

     doc.font('Heading Font')
        .text('This is a heading.');

-That's about all there is too it for text in PDFKit.
+That's about all there is to it for text in PDFKit.
 Let's move on now to images.